SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 The built-in malware filtering capabilities of Exchange 2016 helps protect your network from malicious software that's transferred by email messages.
 All messages sent or received by your Exchange 2016 Mailbox server are scanned for malware (viruses and spyware) by using the built-in Malware Agent.
 If malware is detected, the message is deleted.
 Notifications may also be sent to senders or administrators when an infected message is deleted and not delivered.
 You can also choose to replace infected attachments with either default or custom messages that notify the recipients of the malware detection.

-For more information about anti-malware protection, see [Antimalware protection in Exchange 2016](../antispam-and-antimalware/antimalware/antimalware.md).
+For more information about antimalware protection, see [Antimalware protection in Exchange 2016](../antispam-and-antimalware/antimalware/antimalware.md).

 ### Mail flow and the transport pipeline
 <a name="Mail2010"> </a>

 How messages flow through an organization and what happens to them has changed significantly in Exchange 2016.
 Following is a brief overview of the changes:

-- **Transport pipeline** The transport pipeline in Exchange 2016 is now made up of several different services: the Front End Transport service, the Transport service, and the Mailbox Transport service.
+- **Transport pipeline**: The transport pipeline in Exchange 2016 is now made up of several different services: the Front End Transport service, the Transport service, and the Mailbox Transport service.
 For more information, see [Mail flow and the transport pipeline](../mail-flow/mail-flow.md).

-- **Routing** Mail routing in Exchange 2016 recognizes DAG boundaries as well as Active Directory site boundaries.
+- **Routing**: Mail routing in Exchange 2016 recognizes DAG boundaries as well as Active Directory site boundaries.
 Also, mail routing has been improved to queue messages more directly for internal recipients.
 For more information, see [Mail routing](../mail-flow/mail-routing/mail-routing.md).

-- **Connectors** The default maximum message size for a Send connector or a Receive connector has increased from 10MB to 25MB.
+- **Connectors**: The default maximum message size for a Send connector or a Receive connector has increased from 10MB to 25MB.
 For more information, see [Connector limits](../mail-flow/message-size-limits.md#Connector).

     You can configure Send connectors to route outbound mail through the Front End transport service on Mailbox servers.
 For more information, see [Configure Send connectors to proxy outbound mail](../mail-flow/connectors/proxy-outbound-mail.md).

 ### Recipients
 <a name="Recipients2010"> </a>

-Administrators can now use the EAC to create a group naming policy, which lets you standardize and manage the names of distribution groups that are created by users in your organization.
+Administrators can now use the EAC to create a  *group naming policy*  , which lets you standardize and manage the names of distribution groups that are created by users in your organization.
 You can automatically add a prefix or suffix to the name of the distribution group when it's created, and you can block specific words from being used in group names.
 For more information, see [Create a Distribution Group Naming Policy](http://technet.microsoft.com/library/b2ffb654-345d-4be1-be8e-83d28901373e.aspx).

 For more information about recipients in Exchange 2016, see [Recipients](../recipients/recipients.md).